-Reading Spider-Gwen: Sacrificing Your Dreams} ?> In Edge of Spider-Verse #2, Peter Parker is dead.
+Should You Sacrifice Your Dreams?} ?> In Edge of Spider-Verse #2, Peter Parker is dead.
 Gwen Stacy is Spider Woman, riddled with guilt over his demise, and she finds herself overwhelmed with the prospect of her double lives.

 In a culture that constantly tells me to chase my dreams no matter what, this comic sends a different message.
 As Gwen is swinging through the streets chatting with her dad on the phone (hands-off devices recommended when you’re Spider-Woman), he encourages her to leave her band and go to college.
 At this point, he’s unaware she’s Spider-Woman and is juggling her dreams with a host of other responsibilities.

 “I love music, Dad.
 It’s all I’ve ever wanted to do,” she says.